AmanSingh1619/cotton_disease/README.md

 # cotton_disease
-Its a dl model which is used to predict whether the plant is fresh or defected
+Its a dl model which is used to predict whether the plant is fresh or defected .I'm using VGG19 and its pretrained model